 Imagine spending months designing and building a website that helps people improve memorization, only to have users give negative feedback of how slow, confusing, and unusable it is.
 When this happens, it’s often due to bad design, which creates bad experiences.
 Calling reactive design to the rescue!

 How Reactive Design Is Different From Responsive Design

 Designing reactive web and mobile applications involves a series of deliberate actions that try to preempt and solve issues people encounter when using your web or mobile applications.
-Responsive design, on the other hand, is an approach that ensures content on web pages render properly on devices with different screens sizes, form factors, and on different browsers.
+Responsive design, on the other hand, is an approach that ensures content on web pages renders properly on devices with different screen sizes, and form factors and on different browsers.

 The main difference between these two approaches to design is that responsive design uses methods that allow content to adapt to various screen sizes and device form factors, while reactive design uses techniques to design products that always feel fast and responsive to user input and interaction.

-5. Give instant feedback.
 Inform a user of the result of an action within two seconds of the interaction.
 An example of this tip applied IRL is the Twitter “like” button.
-Once a user clicks the like button on a tweet, the user receives instant visual feedback in the form of a color change of the button and increase in like count—regardless of the strength of the internet connection.
+Once a user clicks the like button on a tweet, the user receives instant visual feedback in the form of a color change of the button and an increase in like count—regardless of the strength of the internet connection.

 Use multiple background images when loading a large image to improve perceived performance.
 Google Image search does this well.

 Design to load content based on importance before order.

 As a good rule of thumb, scrolling while a page is rendered should be possible and should not be restricted to certain parts of the page.
 Lazy load content (e.g., images, videos) into placeholders with a fixed height when the user scrolls into position.